HappyHorse 1.0 vs Sora 2: Stealth #1 vs OpenAI's Heavyweight (2026)

 The reverse is also a clean list.
 HappyHorse wins definitively in four scenarios.

 Public leaderboard quality at standard clip lengths.
-1381 aggregate Elo with a 107-point margin is the kind of gap that separates generations.
-For 5-to-10-second clips — where most short-form work lives — HappyHorse is the higher-scoring model in the field as of April 2026.
+The triple-digit Elo gap separating HappyHorse from the rest of the arena is the kind of margin that signals a genuine generational step — not noise, not prompt-selection variance, but a persistent advantage across thousands of blind comparisons.
+For 5-to-10-second clips — where most short-form work lives — HappyHorse is the highest-rated model in the field as of April 2026.

 Native audio inside the same generation.
 HappyHorse generates the audio track as part of the single forward pass.
 Sora 2 does not.
 For creator workflows that ship sound-on by default — TikTok, Reels, talking-head UGC, dialogue shorts — HappyHorse removes a step.
-The HappyHorse vs Seedance 2.0 head-to-head covers the audio architecture in more depth, including where Seedance still leads narrowly on Image-to-Video with audio.
+The HappyHorse vs Seedance 2.0 head-to-head covers the audio architecture in more depth, including the one category Seedance still leads narrowly on Image-to-Video with audio.

 Multilingual lip-sync across 7 languages.
 Native synchronized lip-sync in English, Mandarin, Cantonese, Japanese, Korean, German, and French.
 For global UGC and localized ad creative, that's the practical differentiator.
 Sora 2's English-primary posture means non-English work usually needs a separate dubbing pass.